Top 10 tips to registering a company online

 Finally, you’ve got limited liability partnerships (LLPs).
 LLPs are designed for professionals who traditionally operate as partnerships.
 This might include solicitors, accountants or dentists.
 With this structure, you’re still gaining the same sort of limited financial liability you’d gain with a limited by shares company.

-2. Make sure your ideal company name is available
+2. Check your company name availability

 3. Use a professional registered office address

-4. Pick a share structure that makes sense
+4. Pick an appropriate share structure

 Setting up a company by yourself?
 As the sole shareholder, you could choose to issue just one company share.
 This would represent 100% ownership of the company.
-Likewise, if you’re forming the company with a business partner, you might issue two shares representing 50% ownership.
+Likewise, if you’re forming the company with a business partner, you might issue two shares (one each) representing 50% ownership.

 No matter how many shares you issue, you’ve also got to assign a nominal value to your shares which will determine your financial liability for that share.
 Most shares are just given a nominal value of £1.
-But you can assign it any amount you want.
+But you can assign any amount you want.

 5. Register for VAT